mathiisk/CM_ACT-R/README.md

   Step 4: Activate the virtual environment:

   On macOS/Linux

        source venv/bin/activate

   On Windows:

        venv\Scripts\activate

-3. Clone this repository or simply download hanoi_final.py
+3. Clone this repository or download hanoi_final.py

 4. Place Python script 'hanoi_final.py' into the ccmsuite directory

 5. Ensure you are in ccmsuite directory and the environment is activated

-       cd path/to/directroy
+       cd path/to/directory

 7. Run Our Script

        python hanoi_final.py

-Alternatively open ccmsuite folder as project in your IDE and select the Interpreter the created Conda environment.
+Alternatively, open ccmsuite folder as a project in your IDE, and as the interpreter select the created Conda environment.